Use 3D eye material with your own eye drawings to help with drawing.

 The eyes are adjusted manually by moving their position and enlarging/reducing them.

-Large vertical eyes are difficult to work with, so you'll probably have to deform the shape of the eyeball and force it into place.
+Large vertical eyes are difficult to deal with, so you may have to deform the shape of the eyeball and force it into place.

 As a reference for placement, please check the eye curves of the 3D head we have prepared from the side and above.